Still Battling Back from Hurricane Florence

 Atlantic Beach Residents- The AB Public Works Department will be picking up Christmas Trees for Dune Restoration from now until Monday, January 14th.
 Simply place your Christmas Trees our on your curb and they will come by to pick it up and use it to re-nourish the dunes.

-Emerald Isle Residents- Oceanfront homeowners and residents are permitted to place trees in their dunes to promote sand accretion, and are welcome to do the same with any collected from their neighbors.
-The town asks that you please be careful to not impede on Public Access Points, and vehicular accesses on the beach strand.
+Emerald Isle Residents- Oceanfront homeowners and residents are permitted to place trees along their dunes to promote sand accretion, and are welcome to do the same with any collected from their neighbors.
+The town asks that you please be careful to not impede on Public Access Points and vehicular accesses on the beach strand.

 Other Residents- The Bogue Banks Chapter of the Surfrider Foundation will be collecting trees at the Eastern Ocean Regional Beach Access (2701 Emerald Drive) up until Friday, January 11th.
 The group will distribute the trees along the dunes areas most affected by the Hurricane.
 If you’re unable to bring your tree to the location- send them a message on Facebook and they may be able to come pick it up for you.